iholloma/crdh/_essays/v01-11-mapping-the-media-landscape-in-old-regime-france.md

 including the *Journal de Politique et Littéraire*, the *Annales politiques, civiles et littéraire*, and the *Esprit des Journaux*.[^7]

-{% figure caption: "In this network visualization, each node is a periodical, and each edge is a reference in one of the *affiches* to another periodical.
+{% figure caption: "Figure 1.
+In this network visualization, each node is a periodical, and each edge is a reference in one of the *affiches* to another periodical.
 The arrow points toward the periodical cited in the letter, and away from the newspaper where it was published.
 All nodes are single degree nodes.
 The